 Gettysburg National Military Park - Along over 40 miles of scenic roads, 1,400 monuments, markers and memorials commemorate the Battle of Gettysburg.
 The National Park Service offers 2.5 hour guided bus tours and private car tours (a licensed guide will drive your car).
 You can also purchase a CD audio tour for your car from the museum book store.
-During the summer months, visitors enjoy battlefield walks, evening campfire programs, and special living history programs and concerts.
+During the summer months, visitors enjoy summer ranger programs like battlefield walks, evening campfire programs, and special living history programs and concerts.

 Seminary Ridge Museum - Located on the Seminary campus and part of the Gettysburg Battlefield’s hallowed ground, the museum interprets the first day of the battle, the care of the wounded and human suffering that took place within Schmucker Hall during its use as a field hospital and the moral, and civic and spiritual debates of the Civil War era.